 The DSP demonstrates that the location, size, and design of buildings, signs, other structures, open spaces, landscaping, pedestrian and vehicular circulation systems, and parking maximize safety and efficiency, and are adequate to meet the purposes of the T-D-O Zone.
 The DSP requests amendments to the TDDP standards, relative to building location, loading, and placement of transformers in the streetscape, among others.
-This includes standards that require reduced conflict points with pedestrians on proposed Road B, which the Planning Board requires be enhanced with additional pedestrian safety measures across this access point.
+This includes standards that require reduced conflict points with pedestrians on proposed Road B, which staff recommends be enhanced with additional pedestrian safety measures across this access point.
 These improvements, if provided, along with standards for building placement to frame and activate the street, support the vision of a walkable transit district.
-Therefore, conditions have been included in this approval supporting the amendments.
+Therefore, conditions have been included in the Recommendation section of this report supporting the amendments, but also requiring redesign of the site to better screen the transformers.